rehierl/node-tree-outliner/3-basic-design/3-0-2-sections.md

 associate each node with at least one section.
 Because of that, a section can initially be understood as a (logical) group of nodes.

+Therefore, sections can be understood the define the logical relationship between nodes (logical perspective).
+Consequently, the node tree can be understood to define structural relationship between all nodes (structural perspective).

 <!-- ======================================================================= -->
 ## set of sections (S), SxN